PyndyalaCoder/MatterPy/README.md

 ```python
   newtons_apple = matter()
 ```
-After this, use the `set` functions to setup information:
+After this, use the `set` functions to setup information.
+(These set methods take input, then use it to perform calculations, before storing it in a variable.
+This variable can be retrieved using the `get` methods that are shown later):

 ```
 setCharge(electrons): Sets the charge of the object in Coulombs, based on the number of electrons provided as an argument.